PranayAgrwl/tops_compter/mvc_intro/readme.md

 simple page to end html tag, can include more later on 3.5 error404.php created an error page for URL not found

+3.2 category pages
-3.6 categoryadd.php
+3.2.1 categoryadd.php
-created a form, to add categoryies in my sample e-commerce website 3.7 category.php created a view table for category
+created a form, to add categoryies in my sample e-commerce website 3.2.2 category.php created a view table for category
-3.8 categoryedit.php
+3.2.3 categoryedit.php
 page to edit category, first view previous data, then edit data, then save data

+3.3 products pages
+3.3.1 product.php
+page to view product
+3.3.2 productadd.php
+page to add product
+3.3.3 productedit.php
+created page to edit product

 4. index.php
 created a main index file